jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 * If the GND of your instrument is connected to PE you should isolate it using an appropiate method, which could be an isolation transformer.

-* Prior to the first use it is necesary to adjust the gain of both channels using resistor trims.
+* Prior to the first use it is necessary to adjust the gain of both channels using resistor trims.
 See the tune procedure section in this document to understand the procedure.

-* If used without a plastic case, provide adecuate means to prevent accidental contact with the AC voltage present by isolating the exposed metal points.
+* If used without a plastic case, provide adequate means to prevent accidental contact with the AC voltage present by isolating the exposed metal points.

 * If unsure about above conditions are met please don't use this design.

-* Use under your responsability
+* Use under your responsibility

-* Any damage caused by the use of this design is responsability of the licensed professional using it
+* Any damage caused by the use of this design is responsibility of the licensed professional using it

 # Specifications

 After tuned this circuit delivered:
 * Two channels connected to scope 1 and 2
-* An x20 atenuation in both channels
+* An x20 attenuation in both channels
 * AC/DC coupling mode via jumpers selection in each channels
 * Impedance matching to obtain an  uniform amplitude and phase frequency response from DC to at least 100kHz
-* Protection for overvoltage (varistor) rated to the used device
+* Protection for over voltage (varistor) rated to the used device

 # Tune procedure

 This procedure consist in two tunning procedures and a measurement of the frequency response.
 The order is important in this procedure.
 Once tunned at the circuit best.
 The tunning procedure is made with very low voltages (5V).
 This is done to prevent any damage to the board or the instrument used.
 If unexpected volts appear please check the components values before continuing and correct any anomaly.
-A visual inspection of the board is also recomended to look for short circuits, missing components or bad soldering points.
+A visual inspection of the board is also recommended to look for short circuits, missing components or bad soldering points.

 ## Required equipment:
 * Personal Computer
 * Digilent Analog Discovery (R) Instrument
 * Software Digilent Waveforms(R)
-* Small isolated flat screwdiver
+* Small isolated flat screwdriver
 * Male to male connection leads
-* Recomended but not required: multimeter
+* Recommended but not required: multimeter

 ## Tunning the gain of a channel